Why to get CEO peers to challenge your assumptions.

 Here are the minimum qualifications.

-My three Vistage CEO peer groups are for people who run companies and have annual revenues of $1M+, are facing the challenges and opportunities that come with growth and success, and want to share experiences and be held accountable by a group of peers.
+My three Vistage CEO peer groups are for leaders who run companies with annual revenues of $1M+, are facing the challenges and opportunities that come with growth and success, and want to share experiences and be held accountable by peers.

-My two Key Executive peer groups are for executives who: report directly to a CEO; especially those who are being groomed for the CEO position, are at companies with annual revenues of $1M+, and want to share experiences and be held accountable by a group of peers.
+My two Key Executive peer groups are for executives who report directly to a CEO, are being groomed for the CEO position at companies with annual revenues of $1M+, and want to share experiences and be held accountable by peers.

 Qualitatively, I admit people who: are smart, ambitious, and successful, are trusting and trustworthy, are earnest, but don’t take themselves too seriously, are kind-hearted (no jerks), play the big game — are willing to bring their biggest challenges, can engage — show up on time, focus (no cell phones), lean in, will confront their peers kindly, and are experienced enough to know they need to change — and energetic enough to do it.